anish19292/Eigenvalue_analysis/matrix generation and processing/README.md

 This directory contains an Excel macro for matrix generation and processing.
-Tasks include canonical numbering using the Morgan algorithm, matrix generation, and transposition to covariance matrices.
+Tasks include canonical numbering using the Morgan algorithm, distance matrix generation, physicochemical property-integrated distance matrix generation, and transposition to covariance matrices.
+Physicochemical properties can be calculated using any open-source tool.